I wake up anxious and spring

 very template of minimalism)

-to the door that leads out to
+to the door out which is a

-the hallway, which will lead,
+hallway, which will lead, in

-in turn, down the stairs (or
+turn, down some stairs (or

-down the cranky elevator),
+down a cranky elevator), and

-through the lobby and out the
+through a lobby and out a

 door into a somewhat metro-